Who this guide is for

 Yes.
 It helps directly by removing clutter and indirectly by making the next storage wins, like duplicates, much easier to spot.

-Open delete screenshots on iPhone for the product route or move into clean iPhone storage if you want the broader space-recovery path.
+Open the screenshot product page for the product route or move into the storage product page if you want the broader space-recovery path.

 Keep the cleanup going with the page that matches your next low-risk win.